image357/BoundedFromBelow/README.md

 # Prerequisites
 1) Mathematica

-   BFB is a Mathematica package and was tested on Mathematica Version 11.
+   BFB is a Mathematica package and was tested on Mathematica version 11.
 It should work for any recent version, however, older version may not be supported due to the lack of constructs like associations.

 2) Macaulay2

    For the calculation or resultants BFB currently needs a different computer algebra system called Macaulay2, which was designed especially for problems in algebraic geometry.
-   You can get Macaulay2 at one of the following urls
+   You can get Macaulay2 from one of the following urls:

    http://www2.macaulay2.com/Macaulay2/